Worthy Down Aerodrome

 |

 HMS Kestrel paid off in July 1952 but reopened shortly after as HMS Aerial.
 This was to house the Air Electrical School (AES), but no flying took place.
 In peacetime, the FAA continued to undertake training which inevitably led to accidents.
 There was a requirement to retrieve downed airframes from locations around the country and to cater for this Naval Aircraft Transport and Salvage Unit (NATSU) was formed post-war at Abbotsinch, Worthy Down, Stretton, Donibristle and Eglington.
 The entity based at Worthy was No. 2 NATSU who changed its name to Southern Naval Aircraft Transport and Salvage Unit (SNATSU) in October 1955.
-It was not unusual to see stricken aircraft remains loaded aboard Queen Mary Trailers making their way through Winchester's local roads after being retrieved from far-flung locations.
+It was not unusual to see stricken aircraft remains loaded aboard Queen Mary trailers making their way through Winchester's local roads after being retrieved from far-flung locations.
 SNATSU was amalgamated into the Mobile Aircraft Repair, Transport and Salvage Unit formed at Lee-on-Solent in April 1959.

 HMS Kestrel paid off in July 1952 but reopened shortly after as HMS Aerial.
 This was to house the Air Electrical School (AES), but no flying took place.
 In peacetime, the FAA continued to undertake training which inevitably led to accidents.
 There was a requirement to retrieve downed airframes from locations around the country and to cater for this Naval Aircraft Transport and Salvage Unit (NATSU) was formed post-war at Abbotsinch, Worthy Down, Stretton, Donibristle and Eglington.
 The entity based at Worthy was No. 2 NATSU who changed its name to Southern Naval Aircraft Transport and Salvage Unit (SNATSU) in October 1955.
-It was not unusual to see stricken aircraft remains loaded aboard Queen Mary Trailers making their way through Winchester's local roads after being retrieved from far-flung locations.
+It was not unusual to see stricken aircraft remains loaded aboard Queen Mary trailers making their way through Winchester's local roads after being retrieved from far-flung locations.
 SNATSU was amalgamated into the Mobile Aircraft Repair, Transport and Salvage Unit formed at Lee-on-Solent in April 1959.

 Flying had not entirely ceased at Worthy Down.
 In November 1959, No. 848 NAS re-equipped with 16 Westland Whirlwind HAS.7 helicopters.
 The unit left the airfield in March 1960 to join the carrier HMS Bulwark and a voyage to warmer climes.